This EIP does three things:

-This EIP provides a future-proof solution to these algorithms by adding a standardized way to represent alternative algorithms within a transaction.
+This EIP provides a solution to the diversity in algorithms by adding a standardized way to represent alternative algorithms within a transaction.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.